petrvanblokland/DesignDesignSpace/Site.md

 ~~~

 ## Repeat to improve
-What makes a design proces fundamental different from a production process, is that repetition improves the result.
+What makes a design proces fundamentally different from a production process, is that repetition improves the result.
 Starting with quick sketches, ignoring most details, next steps take more time.

 ~~~Python
 box = page['Main']['Content']
 ~~~

-## Design Design Space: what is it?
+## *Design Design Space*: what is it?
-Design Design Space is an online coaching environment to develop your design skills.
+*Design Design Space* is an online coaching environment to develop your design skills.
 Query your questions and improve your sketching.
 Acquire new techniques and research your presentations.
 In short, a space where you can design your design process.

 Working closely together online with experienced designers and a group of collegue students, there is space to define your own study topics and challenges.
-In fact, selection and planning is an integral part of the study itself.
-You tell us what you want, and together we’ll find a way how to get there.
+In fact, such a selection and planning process is an integral part of the study itself.
+You tell us what you want, and together we’ll find a way to get there.

 Study path lengths vary from 1 day, 1 week, 1 month and 1 year, whatever fits best to your plans, your practical possibilities and your financial situation.

-## 1 day • 1 week • 1 month • 1&nbsp;year
+## 1 day • 1 week • 1 month • 1 year
-The core idea behind designing the design process, is that it doesn’t make a difference how long you do it.
+The core idea behind designing the design process, is that it doesn’t make a difference for how long you do it.
 A project of 1 hour, basically goes through the same stages (resarch – design – presentation) as a project of 1 year.
-Where in practice 80% of the work is done in the last 20% (or less) of the time.
+Where in practice 80% of the work is done in the last 20% (or less) of the available time.

 That mismatch is fundamental to design.
-Too optimistic in the beginning, the next one always will be better.
-A design is never finished.
+Too optimistic in the beginning – the next one always will be better – a design is never finished.
 But in the mean time, the fact that most designs are supposed to meet external requirements, the final deadline defines the quality of the result, not the opinion of the designer.

 ### Design methods
-Over the years a magnitude of design method have been developed, but they all have in common that to reach the deadline with with an optimum of available functions.
+Over the years a magnitude of design methods have been developed, but unformtunately they all share the common goal to meet the deadline with an optimum of available functions.
 You may recognize that in your current design practice.

 What most design methods don’t do is create space for designers to develop themselves.
 To allow unintended mistakes.
+Cuddle solutions that don’t seem to be porfitable right away.
 To spend time on acquiring skills without predefined purpose.

+Yet, for the development of skill, such an approach is essential.

-Design Design Space offers that environment.
+*Design Design Space* offers that environment.
 To study a specific topic for a defined period of time.
-Offering challenges, feed back, techniques and design methods that are made for your development.
+Offering challenges, feed back, techniques and design methods that are customized to your development.

+### Experience
+*Design Design Space* taps into 35 of studio projects and over 50 years of combined experience of design education.
+Projects ranging from corporate identities, type design, typographic software, interiors, environmental design and running design games.

 ~~~Python
 box = page['Main']['Side']